AndrewAnnex/asap_stereo/README.rst

 There are a few minor to major differences between the workflow in ASAP-Stereo and the asp_scripts default workflow that are partially listed here.

-1. `SLURM`_ support was removed, but could likely be added back.
-2. Bundle Adjustment was added to the HiRISE workflow, possibly of marginal benefit.
+1. Bundle Adjustment was added to the HiRISE workflow, possibly of marginal benefit.
-3. PEDR data, and pedr2tab is optional as the ODE Rest API is used to get relevant data.
+2. PEDR data, and pedr2tab is optional as the ODE Rest API is used to get relevant data.
-4. Image resolutions are encoded in file names in meters with an underscore for decimals (ie 0_25.tif would be 25 cm per pixel).
+3. Image resolutions are encoded in file names in meters with an underscore for decimals (ie 0_25.tif would be 25 cm per pixel).
-5. Hillshade alignment of the HiRISE dem to the target DEM is used to improve/speed up alignment of HiRISE to CTX.
+4. Hillshade alignment of the HiRISE dem to the target DEM is used to improve/speed up alignment of HiRISE to CTX.

 .. _SLURM: https://slurm.schedmd.com

 Installation
 ------------
+ASAP can be installed using pip in a conda environment hosting ASP and ISIS.
+See the documentation for more details.

 Clone the repository, cd into the project and run: python setup.py install (or develop).

 You must also have all of the other dependencies for ASP and the asp_scripts installed and available in the path to run.
-You will also need GDAL command line tools, Imagemagick, and ISIS3 installed.
+You will also need GDAL command line tools,and ISIS3 installed.
 It is recommended to use anaconda to isolate the ASAP-Stereo environment.

 Usage
 =====

+Please checkout the documentation available at https://asap-stereo.readthedocs.io for more complete documentation and usage than below.

 Once installed, asap-stereo is available in the command line as the command `asap`.
 Try this out, and see the list of sub-commands that are available in the output of running `asap`.